WIPACrepo/wipac-dev-tools/README.md

         dclass - a (non-instantiated) dataclass, aka a type collection_sep - the delimiter to split collections on ("1 2 5")
         dict_kv_joiner - the delimiter that joins key-value pairs ("a=1 b=2 c=1")
+        log_vars - what level to log the collected environment variables (set to `None` to not log)

     Returns:
         a dataclass instance mapping configuration keys to configuration values